- 1 vanilla wafer, crushed, optional

 - 2 ounces vanilla-flavored vodka

 - Dash ground cinnamon

-- If a cookie-crumb rim is desired, moisten the rims of two cocktail glasses with water.
+- For a cookie-crumb rim, moisten the rims of two chilled cocktail glasses with water.
 Place cookie crumbs on a plate; dip rims in crumbs.
 Set aside.

-- Fill a mixing glass or tumbler three-fourths full with ice.
+- Fill a mixing glass three-fourths full with ice.
 Add the remaining ingredients; stir until condensation forms on outside of glass.
 Strain into two chilled cocktail glasses.
 Yield: 2 servings.